elgatosf/streamdeck-kit-ipad/Documentation/Layout/README.md

         } windowArea: {
             // Define window area
-            // Use StreamDeckDialAreaLayout for rendering separate parts of the display StreamDeckDialAreaLayout { context in
+            // Use StreamDeckDialAreaLayout for rendering separate parts of the display StreamDeckDialAreaLayout { dialIndex in
                 // Define content for each dial
-                // StreamDeckDialAreaLayout provides a context for each available dial,
+                // StreamDeckDialAreaLayout provides an index for each available dial,
                 // and StreamDeckDialView provides callbacks for the dial actions
                 // Example:
                 StreamDeckDialView { rotations in